-State Assessments (if applicable)/SLO Incentive Program
+State Assessments (if applicable)/Academic Incentive Program

-The following guidelines/ incentives have been put into place for students who took the State Assessments the spring of 2019, and SLO's for the 19-20 school year.
+The following guidelines/ incentives have been put into place for students who took the State Assessments the spring of 2022 school year.

-Any current 7th- 12th grade student is exempt from the last school day before Christmas break if he/she passed more than 50% of his/her State Assessments from the spring of 2019.
+Any current 7th- 12th grade student is exempt from the last school day before Christmas break if he/she passed more than 50% of his/her State Assessments from the spring of 2022.